d-EScape/Domoticz_iDetect/README.md

 ## Requirements:
 (For the moment the plugin will not run on Windows, because of a unknown problem with the polling heartbeat.
 Help on fixing that will be appreciated!)
-* Domoticz with python plugin framework enabled (currently only the Domoticz beta).
+* Domoticz with python plugin framework enabled.
   Version must be newer than mai 28, 2018.
-* Python3.5 or higher
 * SSH service enabled on the router and accesible to Domoticz
 * One of the following for ssh authentication to the router
   * Preferred option: SSH key based authentication between Domoticz and the router.
 Tricky to setup, but the secure and generally accepted way to authenticate from any program or script.
 See: http://www.linuxproblem.org/art_9.html for the steps te create a key.
 In the example A is the Domoticz machine and B the router.
 Putting the public key on the router will be different (even between routers).